 THE WORLD IS MY HOME: THE LIFE OF PAUL ROBESON

-TEMPORARILY POSTPONED - NEW DATE TBD Film, TV and stage personality Stogie Kenyatta pays homage to Paul Robeson with his acclaimed NAACP Award-Winning solo show about the renowned African-American artist-activist.
+Fall Dates Available Soon!
+Film, TV and stage personality Stogie Kenyatta pays homage to Paul Robeson with his acclaimed NAACP Award-Winning solo show about the renowned African-American artist-activist.
 Robeson – internationally renowned actor, recording artist, concert singer, football player, All-American athlete and Phi Beta Kappa Society laureate at Rutgers University, was witness to the artistic wonders of the Harlem Renaissance and the Jazz/Be-bop era, the horrors of the slave trade, the shame of the Holocaust, McCarthyism, blacklists, racism and oppression. |

 LOOK WHAT FELL OUT DE MANGO TREE

-Sundays, April 20 & June 22, 2025, 4:00pm, Rated: 16+ Secrets.
+Saturday, July 12 & Sunday, August 14 at 4:00 pm, Rated: 16+ Secrets.
 Lies.
 Forgiveness.
 Vulnerability.
 And a deep-seated desire to break free of the prison that prevents a woman from truly allowing herself the strength to embrace laughter and joy.
 Because running away from something is not being free.
 Written by and featuring Debra Ehrhardt, with Christopher Grossett (A Raisin in the Sun-Syracuse Stage; A Wrinkle in Time-Lincoln Center).
 Directed by Hall of Fame Grammy Winner Paul Williams. |

 VASTHY AND FRIENDS

-Saturday, May 10, 10:30am and 1:30pm, all welcome, ages 4 to 10 encouraged Sesame Street meets Broadway…Mr. Rogers meets musical theatre…it’s music, dance, poetry, and fun for the whole family (including grown-ups).
+Saturday, October 11, 10:30 am and 1:00 pm, all welcome, ages 4 to 10 encouraged Sesame Street meets Broadway…Mr. Rogers meets musical theatre…it’s music, dance, poetry, and fun for the whole family (including grown-ups).
 8-time Broadway performer (The Prom, Spongebob, Mary Poppins) and her ensemble of performers and musicians create interactive experiences that allow audiences to engage innovatively in the arts. |

 BLACK BASTARD

-June 12 & 14 at 7:30pm, June 15 at 4:00pm; 18+ 1990s Houston.
+Returning in the Fall!
+1990s Houston.
 Queer.
 Southern.
 Creole.
 Jon, an inquisitive Black boy, develops a love for literature until his family fractures, thrusting him into the role of “man of the house.”
 A comedic spiral ensues as Jon grapples with his identity.
 An inciting confrontation propels his search for his absent father.
 A humorous, heartfelt coming-of-age tale. |